princejoogie/princejoogie/README.md

 Code is my canvas.
 React, TypeScript, AWS, PostgreSQL—tools of the trade.
-The rest is unknown.
+The rest is `unknown`.